Home Tags Attitude Era

 It's hardly a great event, but there is definitely a fair amount of entertainment to be had from rewatching WWF King Of The Ring 1997.

 WWF In Your House 15: A Cold Day In Hell is a very entertaining show.
+In particular, the final two matches are well worth watching.

 If you loved the Attitude Era, or if you're keen to get an insight into how popular the big names of the era were, and if you're interested in watching some rare gems, then you'll get a kick out of this third Attitude Era compilation.